 This might sound simple, but it’s an easy mistake to make.
-First, it’s often difficult to choose the right conference because there are so many conferences that happen each year.
-Not to mention, many of them have similar names and acronyms.
+It’s often difficult to choose the right conference because there are so many nonprofit and fundraising conferences that happen each year.
+Not to mention, a lot of them have similar names and abbreviations.

-Do you want to go to the Association of Fundraising Professionals conference (AFP), or to the Association of Financial Professionals (also, AFP) conference?
-Even if you feel certain, it never hurts to double, triple, and quadruple-check that the ticket you’re about to buy is in fact the ticket you need to buy.
+For example, do you want to go to the Association of Fundraising Professionals conference (AFP), or to the Association of Financial Professionals conference (also, AFP)?
+Even if you feel 100% certain, it never hurts to double, triple, and quadruple-check that the ticket you’re about to buy is, in fact, the ticket you need to buy.

 2. You Don’t Research Attendees

-Outside of the programmed content, one of the major selling points for almost every conference is the networking.
-While you always want to allow for some serendipitous interactions, you need to build a strategic approach to engage with the people who will be in attendance.
+Outside of the programmed content, a major selling point for almost every conference is the networking element.
+While you always want to allow for some serendipitous interactions and collisions, you should also build a strategic plan to engage with specific people who will be there.

-Before the conference, dig through the attendee list.
-You can usually find this on an event’s website or app.
-Identify the high-profile and relevant professionals, and keep an eye out for them.
-If you want to take it further, reach out to them before the conference and schedule time to meet face to face.
+Before the conference, dig through the attendee list: you can usually find this on an event’s website or app.
+Identify who the most high-profile and relevant professionals to you are, and then keep an eye out for them at the conference.
+If you want to take it a step further, reach out to these people before the conference begins and schedule time to meet face to face.